liwowo0309/york/minecraft/README.md

 - Shovels are best for dirt/grass

 ### Hidden Treasures & Economy
-- **Starting Coins**: You begin with 50 coins! 💰
+- **Starting Coins**: You begin with 150 coins! 💰
 - **Gold Coin Blocks** (💰): Hidden throughout the world
-  - Buried underground in stone layers
+  - Many visible on the surface - easy to spot!
-  - Hidden in dirt near the surface
+  - Some buried shallow in dirt near the surface
-  - Placed on hilltops
-  - Found in caves
+  - A few hidden just below ground in stone
-  - Approximately 80+ gold blocks in the 64×64 world
+  - Approximately 200+ gold blocks in the 64×64 world
   - Glowing gold blocks that stand out
-  - Each gold block gives you **+10 coins** when collected!
+  - Each gold block gives you **+20 coins** when collected!
   - Track found treasures and balance in top-left corner

 ### Animals & Wildlife 🐑🐄🐷🐔